vivekpandey1222/Documentation/PostgreSQL.md

 ERROR:  new row for relation "rough" violates check constraint "rough_roll_no_check"
 DETAIL:  Failing row contains (990, ramu).
 ```
+## String:
-**String:** string functions are operations or methods that perform various tasks on strings (text data).
+String functions are operations or methods that perform various tasks on strings (text data).

 **Length:** Returns the number of characters in a string.
 ```